Are we required to have an Iowa permit to register?

 Do I have to take the class if I’m 18 years old?

-How long do you have to have an Iowa permit before you can take driver education?
+How long do you have to hold an Iowa permit before you can take driver education?

-A: To take driver education you are just required to have an Iowa permit, but we highly recommend some driving experience before they take our course.
+A: To take driver education, you are only required to have an Iowa permit, but we highly recommend some driving experience before they take our course.
 Recommended 20 plus hours.